thma/thma.github.io/posts/2022-02-05-Evaluating-SKI-combinators-as-native-Haskell-functions.md

 <a href="https://github.com/thma/lambda-ski"><img src="https://thma.github.io/img/forkme.png" height="20" ></a>

-## abstract
+## Abstract

 In this post I present an alternative approach to combinator-based implementation of functional languages that is significantly faster than classical graph-reduction based solutions.

+As this approach makes use of combinator reduction directly implemented as Haskell functions it is also much simpler and smaller in size than explicit graph-reduction.

 ## Introduction